Network construction: A learning framework through localizing principal eigenvector: Methodology and Results

 \subsection{Simulated annealing based algorithm}

-The simulated annealing (SA) is a randomized algorithm widely used in solving optimization problem motivated from the principles of statistical mechanics \cite{simuated_annealing_1983}.
-The important part of the SA-based algorithm is accepting solutions which satisfy the Gibbs-Botzmann function $e^{-\mathcal{E}/\kappa*temp}$.
-In our problem, we consider the objective function to be maximize instead of minimize, so we have made the changes accordingly in the algorithm.
-We set the initial temparature, $temp=0.9$ and after each iteration decreases it by the cooling schedule $tem=tem*0.98$ and also fix the Boltzmann constant $\kappa$ to $100$.
+The simulated annealing (SA) is a randomized algorithm widely used in solving optimization problems motivated by the principles of statistical mechanics \cite{simuated_annealing_1983}.
+The important part of the SA-based algorithm is accepting solutions that satisfy the Gibbs-Boltzmann function $e^{-\mathcal{E}/\kappa*temp}$.
+In our problem, we consider the objective function to maximize instead of minimizing, so we have made the changes accordingly in the algorithm.
+We set the initial temperature, $temp=0.9$ and after each iteration decreases it by the cooling schedule $tem=tem*0.98$ and also fix the Boltzmann constant $\kappa$ to $100$.